reinierdevalk/abtab/README.md

     $ which python

 #### Windows, other cases
 If Python is installed through another package manager, or manually, its installation path can vary.
 Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`.
-To locate the installation paths, run
+To locate the installation path, run

     $ which python